LinguistAgent Technical Report: A Reflective Multi-Model Platform for Automated Linguistic Annotation: Conclusion

 \section{Conclusion}

 LinguistAgent demonstrates that agentic workflows can transform LLMs into rigorous scientific instruments.
 By automating the ``Annotate-Review-Evaluate'' cycle, the platform empowers researchers in the Humanities and Social Sciences to scale their analyses while maintaining high levels of transparency and replicability.
-Future work will focus on integrating standard RAG and Fine-tuning procedures as well as ``Human-in-the-loop'' verification to further refine the agent.
+Future work should focus on integrating ``Human-in-the-loop'' verification to further refine the platform.